adjtomo/seisflows/seisflows/docs/background.rst

 existing work, reducing the amount of efforts required to tailor existing classes to their specific needs.

+* Baseclass: Class that defines its own attributes and does not inherit
+* Superclass: A class being inherited from (Parent)
+* Subclass: A class that inherits some or all of its attributes (Child)

+A class can be both a super and a subclass if there are multiple levels of inheritance.

 To do:
  * Create a small Jupyter notebook that shows off how inheritance and the super() function work in Python.